thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### Managing a movie Watchlist
 * in this example : the items could only contain : a movie file path
 * the code will, all by itself, retrieve the duration of the movie, the size of the file
-* the user will be prompted for which movie is the most important for him
+* the user could be prompted with the question : "Which movie is the most important for you?", the answer will impact the respective ELO scores of the items
 * The final ranking could be a weighted sum : `importance_ELO + duration_ELO + 1.2*size_ELO`
 * This should allow the user to watch movies that are taking the most space but are also important while not lasting 4 hours.

-### Managing a list where items have to be done in a specific order (example : errands, diy builiding)
+### Managing a list where tasks have to be done in a specific order (example : errands, diy builiding)
 * in this example : the items could only contain : a goal in text format
-* The user will be prompted with the question : "Which item should be done first"
-* The answer will change the ELO score of each item
+* The user could be prompted with the question : "Which task should be done first?", the answer will change the ELO score of each items
 * The final ranking should quickly converge towards the correct order for steps.
-Probably works for finding the shorted path if you have errands
+Probably works for finding the shorted path if you have errands too!